anderssonlab/PRIMEloci/README.md

 PRIMEloci provides a streamlined, automated workflow for handling CAGE data, focusing on accurate prediction of tag clusters using machine learning models.
 The process involves five key steps:

-1. **Extracting CTSS Data**: Create CAGE Transcriptional Start Site (CTSS) object from bigwig files.
+1. **Extracting CTSS data**: Create CAGE transcriptional start site (CTSS) object from bigwig files.
-2. **Generating Tag Cluster Data**: Identify tag clusters (TC) from the CTSS object.
+2. **Generating tag cluster sata**: Identify tag clusters (TC) from the CTSS object.
-3. **Profiling TSS Clusters**: Prepare profiles from CTSS and TC data for model input.
+3. **Generating the processed profiles**: Prepare CAGE processed profiles from CTSS and TC data for model input.
-4. **Predicting TSS Profile Probabilities**: Use PRIMEloci models to predict profile probabilities.
+4. **Predicting Profile Probabilities**: Use PRIMEloci models to predict profile probabilities.
 5. **Filtering Prediction Results**: Produce non-overlapping lists in .bed and .rds formats for further R analysis.

 Scripts can be run individually or as part of a pipeline, with a main bash script for selective execution.
-Advanced users can also prepare data and train models to customize the workflow.
-The detailed steps are outlined below.
+Advanced users can also prepare data and train models to customize the workflow [LINK TO nucCAGE repo].

 ## Installation